rbirene/blackjack/README.md

 - Implement feature that ensures dealer will always HIT until hand total is 17 or more
 - Allow for multiple players to play the game at once
 - Implement a betting feature to allow players to bet (e.g. player has predefined number of chips which can be added to or subtracted based on gameplay)
-- Create a frontend to view a visual representation of the game and allow users to interact with the UI (e.g. HIT button on a React frontend sends feedback to Python backend to update player hand and total, removes need for user input in the terminal and reduces risk of invalid input if choosing predefined options)
+- Create a frontend to view a visual representation of the game and allow users to interact with the UI (e.g. HIT button on a React frontend sends feedback to Python backend to update player hand and total, removes need for user input in the terminal and reduces risk of invalid input by choosing from predefined options)